Moore accuser Corfman: 'I didn’t deserve to have a 32-year-old man prey upon me'

 Corfman denied receiving any compensation for telling her story, saying that, “if anything, this has cost me.”

-Corfman said Monday that she is “looking forward to being an advocate for people like me.”
+Corfman said Monday that she is “looking forward to being an advocate for people like me" and that she's already seen positive results from having told her story.

+"I’ve had a lot of people that have come out and have said that because of my courage that they’re able to do the same," she said.

+The report in the Post, which came before the state’s Dec.
+12 special Senate election, has sent Moore’s campaign into turmoil, with a growing number of Republican lawmakers, including Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., urging Moore to drop out of the race.
+Moore, in turn, has accused McConnell of trying to "steal the election from the people of Alabama."
+President Donald Trump initially said Moore should step aside in the race if the allegations are true, but has since remained silent on the issue.